trustoverip/tswg-did-method-webs-specification/spec/diddocuments.md

 ##### KERI Service Endpoints as Services
 As defined above in [KERI Service Endpoints](#KERI-Service-Endpoints) service endpoints roles beyond `witness` can be defined using Location Scheme and Endpoint Authorization records in KERI.
-This section will map the current roles in KERI to service `type` values in resulting DID documents and propose a new role in KERI to map to the existing `DIDCommMessaging` service type declared in DID Specification Registries (ref?).
+This section will map the current roles in KERI to service `type` values in resulting DID documents and propose a new role in KERI to map to the existing [DIDCommMessaging](https://www.w3.org/TR/did-spec-registries/#didcommmessaging) service type declared in DID Specification Registries.

 ```json
 {